Shashankasana: Embrace Calmness and Flexibility in Your Yoga Journey

 • Your arms in front of you are stretched and touching the ground.

-• Keep breathing normally and be in this pose within your comfort level.
+• Keep breathing normally and be in this yoga pose within your comfort level.

 • Release the Shashankasana, come back and take some deep, gentle breaths.